-At periodic intervals we would move the ripped directories into a hierarchical structure made up out of the music type, the composer, performer, or band name, the album name, and the CD number.
-Also a script would crawl the directory structure and create a metadata file for each CD (info.txt by pulling information out of the cddb.com (and later the freedb.org) server using the CDDB Perl module [6].
-I decided to store the metadata into a separate file and not use the ID3 standard, because the type of data available structures.
+The ripped CD directories form a hierarchical structure made up out of the music type, the composer, performer, or band name, the album name, and the CD number.
+A script crawls the directory structure and creates a metadata file for each CD (info.txt by pulling information out of the cddb.com (and later the freedb.org) server.
+I decided to store the metadata into a separate file and not use the ID3 standard, because the type of data available from the public CD directories does not exactly match that maintained in the MP3 ID3 structures.
 A separate Perl script crawls the content directories gathering metadata and creating the content directory in plain text, HTML, and LaTeX file formats.
-Each CD is identified by a three digit number and each individual track is identified by a five digit number (Figure 7).
+Each CD is identified by a three digit number and each individual track is identified by a five digit number (Figure 6).
 These numbers are again stored in one plain-text file (index.txt) for each CD.
 The numbers increase monotonically as new CDs are added and are never reused thus providing numbering persistency, so that bookmarks and music collections are not rendered invalid when CDs are added or deleted.
 The CD and track identification numbers are also needed for selecting a particular CD or track using a simple remote control.
 I reserved two-digit numbers for creating bookmarks to particular songs, and single-digit numbers for identifying a music type (e.g. Rock, Jazz, or Classical) from which an MP3 player would randomly shuffle tracks.
 The last option proved to be the most popular.
 The plain-text file forms the track database.
 It simply contains track and CD identification numbers as comments, followed by the respective file name: